low-sky/low-sky.github.io/_posts/2017-06-21-gaussians.md

 In researching this problem, we discovered that this problem reduces to a classic [convex optimization problem](http://cvxopt.org/examples/book/ellipsoids.html), though that solution really only matters for the case where the centres of the ellipses are not

 I have a proposed solution this problem.
-I have not proven rigorously that this solution is minimum area but it is robust against order changes in the contributing Gaussians.
+I have not proven rigorously that this solution is minimum area but it is a bounding ellipse that is robust against order changes in the contributing Gaussians.
 The solution works like this.

 From $\{a_i\}$ find the maximum semi-major axis $a_{\mathrm{max}}$ and the position angle corresponding to this ellipse $\phi_{\mathrm{max}}$.
 By construction, the circle with radius $a_{\mathrm{max}}$ encloses all the ellipses.